tebelorg/RPA-Python/README.md

 Fully control error handling by [setting error(True)](https://github.com/tebelorg/RPA-Python/issues/299#issuecomment-1110361923) to raise Python exception on error, and manage with try-except.
 For fine-grained control on web browser file download location, use [download_location()](https://github.com/tebelorg/RPA-Python/issues/279#issuecomment-877749880).
 For overriding default folder location to install and invoke TagUI (a [forked version](https://github.com/tebelorg/TagUI) optimised for rpa package), use [tagui_location()](https://github.com/tebelorg/RPA-Python/issues/257#issuecomment-846602776).

 If you are using non-English operating system and get "invalid continuation byte" error, you can set code page to support UTF-8 or change your Python script's encoding to your OS encoding.
-[See this example for Chinese](https://github.com/tebelorg/RPA-Python/issues/451#issuecomment-1556169481).
+[See this example for Chinese](https://github.com/tebelorg/RPA-Python/issues/451#issuecomment-1556169481). focus() can be used to make Windows/Mac application windows to be in focus (see here for [pywin32 alternative](https://github.com/tebelorg/RPA-Python/issues/478#issuecomment-1653117053)).

 #### ELEMENT IDENTIFIERS
 An element identifier helps to tell RPA for Python exactly which element on the user interface you want to interact with.
 For example, //\*[@id='email'] is an XPath pointing to the webpage element having the id attribute 'email'.